-&lt;sup>3 See Sections 2.3 and 2.4.5.2d.
+3 See Sections 2.3 and 2.4.5.2d.

-- d) to indicate whether the candidate may read the letter of evaluation as it stands, whether she/he may read the letter if all identification as to its source is deleted, or whether the candidate may not read the letter. - 2.4.5.3 When the candidate has engaged in teaching, research or service in the University, but outside of the department of appointment, letters from those in a position to evaluate these contributions should be included in the candidacy file. - 2.4.5.4 All letters soliciting opinions from outside authorities, all responses received from them, and all solicited letters (those contributed under these procedures) from within the University must be included in the file.
+- c) to comment on whether the candidate would be granted tenure and/or promotion in the reviewer's own institution; - d) to indicate whether the candidate may read the letter of evaluation as it stands, whether she/he may read the letter if all identification as to its source is deleted, or whether the candidate may not read the letter. - 2.4.5.3 When the candidate has engaged in teaching, research or service in the University, but outside of the University department of appointmentLibraries, letters from those in a position to evaluate these contributions should be included in the candidacy file. - 2.4.5.4 All letters soliciting opinions from outside authorities, all responses received from them, and all solicited letters (those contributed under these procedures) from within the University must be included in the file.